The main scheme application process – what does it involve?

-Proposed projects should focus on international development themes, including the UN Sustainable Development Goals, and applicants must demonstrate the relevance of their project to one or more of the seven Irish Aid Priority Areas for Action.
-These priority areas include gender equality, trade and economic growth, education, human rights and the environment.
+Proposals should focus on international development themes, including the UN Sustainable Development Goals.
+Applicants must clearly demonstrate the relevance of their proposed project to one or more of the priorities in A Better World, Ireland’s Policy for International Development.

 So, how can you apply and what does the application process entail?

 First: Register.
 When you head over to the main scheme page and click ‘apply now’, you’ll be asked to set up an account to access the application system.
 You just need to provide your email address and set a password.
 When your account is set up you can start the application process and save your progress every step of the way so you can complete it over a few days if you wish.

 Second: Read the funding guidelines.
 You must confirm you’ve read the guidelines before applying.

 Next: Complete the application form.
 In this you’ll be asked to detail any previous media experience of development issues you have (250 words max), provide details of the media outlet supporting your application, provide a summary of your project (400 words) and your intended treatment of the story (250 words).